ajeya-bhat/Data-Analytics/README.md

 ### The aim of this project is to:
 * Predict the market value of footballers given various attributes of them like age, team, overall rating and their market value from the years before.
-* Given the money allotted to buy players, recommend the best possible team .
+* Given a particular team and formation, recommend a replacement to the team such that there is an improvement in the team.

 <br>
 The data used is the fifa dataset from the years 2015 to 2020 , courtesy Kaggle.